 Fix Mobile Network State Disconnected – Android

 When you are using your Android mobile, you suddenly see the Mobile Network State Disconnected.
-This is a widespread issue which most Android users face at least once in their life.
-The problem is very annoying and disturbing for the users as they can’t send or receive any calls, messages, or any other notifications.
-But this doesn’t mean that all Android users face this issue because many people are not getting this issue.
+This is a widespread issue that most Android users face at least once in their lives.
+The problem is very annoying and disturbing for the users, as they can’t send or receive any calls, messages, or any other notifications.
+But this doesn’t mean that all Android users face this issue because many people are not getting it.

-Though it is not a big issue still, it irritates the users to a greater extent because they can’t do anything on their phones when this issue occurs.
-They can’t even send any message or make any call or even open their Google Play Store to download some apps they want, but it doesn’t mean that they have to face this issue every time they use their phone.
+Though it is not a big issue, it still irritates the users to a greater extent because they can’t do anything on their phones when this issue occurs.
+They can’t even send any messages, make any calls, or even open their Google Play Store to download some apps they want, but that doesn’t mean that they have to face this issue every time they use their phone.

-The issue comes once the SIM card fails to register to the mobile network.
+The issue arises once the SIM card fails to register with the mobile network.
 Once the SIM card enrollment fails, the user can’t make calls, send SMS, or even operate the mobile internet.
 The user may have to restart their device to have a steady connection.

 What is a mobile network state?